 Only female mosquitoes bite.
 They need a blood meal to acquire the protein they need to produce eggs.

 The irritation from a mosquito bite comes from a reaction to the saliva, which includes digestive enzymes and anticoagulants.

 Sensitivity to mosquito bites varies greatly.
 Some kids become less sensitive to the bite with age; others become increasingly allergic.

-The most effective bug repellant compounds contain DEET, picaridin and oil of lemon eucalyptus.
-Consumer Reports created a top five list of the most effective insect repellants, which were shown to prevent bites from ticks and at least two types of mosquitoes for at least eight hours.
+The most effective bug repellent compounds contain DEET, picaridin and oil of lemon eucalyptus.
+Consumer Reports created a top five list in 2014 of the most effective insect repellents, which were shown to prevent bites from ticks and at least two types of mosquitoes for at least seven to eight hours.